 In the sense of the word "a brand or distillate of wine".
 However, this has become common usage as a name for each distillation recovered alcoholic product with higher alcohol content enforced.
-And even if the starting product not wine, but for example, fruit or fruits or flavored Distillates were.
-Due to this abusive and confusing use of the name, the following regulation was made in 1989 by EEC Regulation 1576/89:
+And even if the starting product is not wine, but for example, fruit or fruits or too flavored Distillates were.
+This abusive and confusing use of the name was followed in 1989 by the EEC Regulation 1576/89 as follows:

-Brandy is one spirit Made exclusively by distillation to less than 86% by volume of wine or wine fortified wine or by re-distillation of a wine distillate to less than 86% vol. It must have at least 125 g / hl of pure alcohol on volatile components, and may not exceed 200 g / hl r.
-A. on methanol respectively.
+Brandy is one spirit Made exclusively by distillation to less than 86% by volume of wine or wine fortified wine or by re-distillation of a wine distillate to less than 86% vol. It must be at least 125 g / hl purer alcohol of volatile constituents and may not exceed 200 g / hl r.
+A. on methanol exhibit.
 The minimum alcohol content is 37.5% vol. The addition of alcohol of any form or flavoring is not permitted.
-To adjust the color only sugar liqueur may be added.
+To adapt the colour may only caramel be added.
 In this form brandy is a ready to drink product, but is also used as a basis for the preparation of brandy used.
 The difference is that Weinbrand additionally has to mature for some time in a wooden barrel.

 On the other hand is fire a name for a spirit drink exclusively by alcoholic fermentation and distillation of a fresh fleshy fruit or of the fresh must of this fruit, berries or vegetables.
 Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,